Logos for Unito, Microsoft Excel, and Google Sheets.

 Feel free to skip ahead if you’ve already completed some of the steps below:

 Step 1.
-Add header rows to your spreadsheets
+Prepare your spreadsheets

 When you sync row data between spreadsheets, those rows will be matched to specific columns.
 Unito uses the table header to figure out what counts as a field and what doesn’t.
-Go to the first row in both Google Sheets and Microsoft Excel and make sure each column has a clearly labelled title.
-If you don’t know how to categorize the data you want synced, you can use our Google Sheets template and/or Microsoft Excel template to get started.

 If you use our Excel template, just be sure to download it and then re-upload it to your own One Drive folder first.

-Step 4.
+Step 2.
 Connect Microsoft Excel and Google Sheets with Unito

-Navigate to the Unito App and select +Create Flow.
-On the next screen, select Start Here to connect Microsoft Excel Online and Google Sheets.
 We’ll begin our demo with Google Sheets on the left, and Microsoft Excel on the right.
 You’ll need to specify which account and sheet you want to sync with Unito.

 Microsoft Excel Google Sheets Tool Selection Unito 2-way Sync